Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/rationality.md

 - More effectively achieve what is truly important to you
 - Preserve all the depth of human emotions and values

-Rationality doesn't change your goals—it helps you achieve them.
+Rationality doesn't change your goals — it helps you achieve them.
 It's a tool that makes you more effective at what you consider important, whether it's love, creativity, helping others, or any other values.

 In a world where our brains are prone to systematic errors, rationality is a martial art that helps us better understand reality and achieve what we truly want.